Order of Service March 15@11am Eastern

 P/ God’s mercy endures forever.

-L/ Hear the Summary of the Law (Matt 22) and reflect on your ways.
+L/ Hear the Summary of the Law (Book of Common Worship, 2018):

 L/If you say you have no sin you deceive yourself and the truth is not in you.
 But if we confess your sins, God, who is faithful and just, will forgive our sins and cleanse us from all unrighteousness.
 (1 John 1: 8-9)